kristapsdz/lowdown/README.md

 - superscripts
 - footnotes
 - disabled inline HTML (truly an evil feature of Markdown)
-- "smartypants" enabled
+- smart typography enabled

 Individual features can be enabled and disabled at will.

 The following modifications to the HTML5 output have been made:

-- "smartypants" emits Unicode codepoints instead of HTML entities to make the output XML-friendly
+- smart typography emits Unicode codepoints instead of HTML entities to make the output XML-friendly
 - emit image dimensions if specified in the link text